alteryx/featuretools/docs/source/ecosystem.rst

 - Social programs have a difficult time determining that the right people are given enough aid.
 Using a dataset of Costa Rican household characteristics, this Kaggle kernel predicts the poverty of households.

 .. _`Predict poverty of households in Costa Rica`: https://www.kaggle.com/willkoehrsen/featuretools-for-good

+- For demos written by Feature Labs, checkout our `demos <https://www.featuretools.com/demos/>`_.

 ---------
 Tutorials